jina-ai/docs/chapters/tutorials/index.rst

 .. image:: res/flow.png
    :width: 600

-If you see the image, at the beginning of this flow process, you have your data, and this can be any type:
+You see from this image that you have your data at the beginning of this Flow process, and this can be any data type:

 * Text
 * Images